yddet-www/sptfy-to-yt/README.md

   <h2>Spotify API module</h2>

   <p>
     The module takes the client ID and client secret values from an environment file that I have omitted (for obvious reasons).
-If you would like to make use of this file app, be sure to create your own Spotify API and use your own client ID and secret values.
+If you would like to make use of this app or module, be sure to create your own Spotify API and use your own client ID and secret values.
   </p>

   <ul>